Scheming a mise-en-abîme in BQN

 Prelude

-We will build and interpreter for a subset of the Scheme programming language, following a Peter Norvig's essay.
+We will build an interpreter for a subset of the Scheme programming language, following an essay by Peter Norvig.
 An alternative reference would have been of course SICP's metacircular evaluator1, but I consider lispy to be a very elegant implementation targeting a non-Lisp host2.
+Please beware this post is a learning exercise.
+Most of what I know about language implementation comes from self-study of a handful of books3.

 A R5RS dialect